I. Compensation Committee Designation

-The purpose of the Compensation Committee is to:
+The primary purposes of the Compensation Committee are to:

-- Assist the Board of Directors in discharging the Board of Directors' responsibilities relating to compensation of the company's executives and other employees;
+- Assist the Board of Directors in discharging the Board of Directors' responsibilities relating to compensation of the company's executive officers and other employees;

 - Review and discuss with management the company's Compensation Discussion and Analysis required to be disclosed by federal securities law and, based on this review and discussion, recommend to the Board of Directors whether the Compensation Discussion and Analysis should be included in the company's annual report on Form 10-K, proxy statement on Schedule 14A or information statement on Schedule 14C; and

 - Prepare the disclosure required by Item 407 (e)(5) of Regulation S-K promulgated by the Securities and Exchange Commission.

 III.
 Compensation Committee Membership and Procedure

 The Compensation Committee consists of at least three members, all of whom shall be independent as described below.
 The Board of Directors appoints the members of the ompensation Committee annually, considering the recommendation of the Nominating and Governance Committee, and further considering the views of the Chairman of the Board and the Chief Executive Officer, as appropriate.
 The members of the Compensation Committee serve until their successors are appointed and qualify.
 The Board of Directors has the power at any time to change the membership of the Compensation Committee and to fill vacancies in it, subject to such new member(s) satisfying the requirements described herein.